 is associate professor of the practice of theology, ethics, and global health, and associate dean for interdisciplinary initiatives.
 Jointly appointed in the Divinity School, the Kenan Institute for Ethics, and the Duke Global Health Institute, Toole teaches courses on theology and social science, the history and ethics of humanitarianism, and health systems and policy, with

-is Esther Colliflower Professor of Medicine and Divinity.
-An internationally known expert in the areas of pain relief, care for those near death, oncology, and neurology, Payne has served on numerous panels and advisory committees, many at the national level.
-He has given expert testimony to the Congressional Black Caucus National Brain Trust and the
+In Memoriam Richard Payne was Professor Emeritus of Medicine and Divinity.
+An internationally known expert in the areas of pain relief, care for those near death, oncology, and neurology, Payne served on numerous panels and advisory committees, many at the national level.
+He gave expert testimony to the Congressional Black Caucus National Brain Trust and the

 is Gilbert T. Rowe Professor Emeritus of Divinity and Law.
 He has sought to recover the significance of the virtues for understanding the nature of the Christian life.
 This search has led him to emphasize the importance of the church as well as narrative for understanding Christian existence.
 His work cuts across disciplinary lines as